 Andy Cummins, Campaigns Director at Surfers Against Sewage, said:

 “Whilst water quality has improved dramatically in the last 20 years, coastal waters can still be contaminated by sewage from both animals and humans, introducing billions of potentially harmful bacteria into the ocean environment.
-We want to build a clearer picture of the risks people face when entering the water, so we can ensure our seas are safe for everyone to enjoy.
-Monday 8th June marks World Oceans Day and we’re launching the Beach Bums study today because we truly believe that healthy oceans can lead to a healthy planet.”
+We wanted to build a clearer picture of the risks people face when entering the water, so we can ensure our seas are safe for everyone to enjoy. ”

 The study found found that regular surfers and bodyboarders are three times more likely to have antibiotic resistant E. coli in their guts than non-surfers.